zb8787/Medical-Meeting-Interface/Nodejs/README.md

 # Deprecated Folder
 This folder is created during the elementary stage of exploring Node.js.
 It contains separated files for the front page, audio upload, and simple JSON requests with the postman.
 It helps to gain some elementary insights into how different components of the project works.
 However, since all components are separated, it did not become beneficial when constructing a full Node.js program, thus deprecating after the second sprint.

+The architecture.gif contains an earlier view of the system structure.
+While most of the structure remains true, adjustments have been made, and a more precise architecture diagram was constructed.